-SPE 296 1-4 credits Special Topics in Speech and Theatre
+SPE 296♦ Special Topics in Speech and Theatre

 Speech and/or Theatre topics are studied through readings, discussion, research and application.
 Topics vary from semester to semester.
 Course may be repeated up to three times, but no more than six hours may be used by a student to complete the degree requirement of a program.